SeanKilleen/seankilleen.github.io/_posts/2019-10-23-avoid-these-blue-green-deployment-pitfalls.md

 For many development teams, the shift to blue/green isn't a shift in process or tooling -- it's a paradigm shift in how they think about deploying software.
 It often comes alongside other development practices such as feature flagging and trunk-based development (as opposed to longer feature branches or "git flow").
 There's also a consideration for backward-compatibility (and the maintenance that goes with it) that needs to be actively in the mind of the development team.

 These practices -- while excellent and worthy of pursuit -- take time to adjust to, especially if your team is unfamiliar with them.
 Mistakes will happen, and adjustments will need to be made.
-It's important to ensure that your company's culture is fine with focusing on short recovery times vs never having a problem occur (for more information on this, I recommend the book Accelerate.)
+It's important to ensure that your company's culture is fine with focusing on short recovery times vs never having a problem occur (for more information on this, I recommend [the book _Accelerate_](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations-ebook/dp/B07B9F83WM/ref=sr_1_3).)

 ## Pitfall #5: Forgetting about tests in blue/green deployments